 The CRM® Teacher Training Program is a multi-day course that offers certification in understanding and teaching the philosophy of CRM® and its basic skills.
 The goals of the certification course are as follows:

-- The participants will be able to write at least two individualized CRM® lesson plans for client.
+The participants will be able to create at least two individualized CRM® lesson plans for client.

 The CRM® Teacher Training certification program builds capacity within organizations and communities in the aftermath of human-made and natural disasters.
 The program is also being brought into more communities as a form of “prevention.”
 Training programs can also be geared toward organizations working with children and adults.
 Specific strategies are interwoven into the trainings taking into consideration the developmental age and culture of those being served by the trainers.

 TRI implemented a State of California, Mental Health Services Act project in San Bernardino County, CA, through its Department of Behavioral Health Innovations Department, which organized CRM® county wide via a Teacher Training program.
 Community members from 7 underserved groups (designated by the Department of Behavioral Health) participated in training to become CRM® Skills trainers.
 The 3-year project completed December 31, 2013.
 Due to early successes in year 1, TRI received an extension to the Innovations Funding, which provided CRM® training and a Teacher Training program to 44 active duty service members, veterans and their families.
 The research has demonstrated a reduction in symptoms of depression, anxiety, and hostility at statistically significant levels.
 Over 80% of participants were people of color.